Structured program theorem

+More precise definitions are listed in the next section.

 The structured chart subject to these constraints, particularly the loop constraint implying a single exit (as described later in this article), may however use additional variables in the form of bits (stored in an extra integer variable in the original proof) in order to keep track of information that the original program represents by the program location.
 The construction was based on Böhm's programming language P′′.

 The theorem forms the basis of structured programming, a programming paradigm which eschews the goto statement, exclusively using other control semantics for selection and iteration.